alandoherty95/Milestone-Project-2/README.md

 There is a full-width Google Map with 24 locations selected as recommendations.
-I have chosen to display 8 attractions, 8 activities and 8 coffee shops in and around Limerick City using Google Maps to help users identify and locate their desired destination. each marker can be clicked on to trigger an 'Info Window' containing more information about the sites.
+I have chosen to display 8 attractions, 8 activities and 8 coffee shops in and around Limerick City using Google Maps to help users identify and locate their desired destination.
+Each marker can be clicked on to trigger an 'Info Window' containing more information about the sites.
+The current info window will automatically close when a new marker is clicked on.